elixir-lang/elixir-lang.github.com/_posts/2014-08-07-elixir-v0-15-0-released.markdown

 You can find more information about aliases by reading the [Mix documentation](http://elixir-lang.org/docs/master/mix/) (there is a section about Aliases around the middle).

-We also would like to thank [Anthony Grimes](https://github.com/raynes) and [Phil Halgelberg](https://github.com/technomancy) for the support, contributions and [the work on Lein](https://github.com/technomancy/leiningen) which Mix borrows a lot from.
+We also would like to thank [Anthony Grimes](https://github.com/raynes) for the support and [Phil Halgelberg](https://github.com/technomancy) for [the work on Lein](https://github.com/technomancy/leiningen) which Mix borrows a lot from.

 ## Elixir Web Installer for Windows